For some people, the internet can be a tricky tool to navigate, and most are often confused by how search engine results pages are structured.

 There is no one size fits all solution here, you must decide what will be best for your new website.
 By viewing your analytics, ROI, and conversion rates you can better optimize your efforts.
 Everything works as a complement to one another.

-Organic results are links shown in each SERP that naturally appear.
+Organic results are those that show up naturally in SERPs.
 This means there is no blue icon that says AD, organic results typically start as the overall 3-4 positions of the SERP.

-Basically, if a user searches for “patio furniture”, specific sites are collected and ranked accordingly to their domain authority and overall Google score.
+Basically, if a user searches “patio furniture”, specific sites rank according to their domain authority and overall Google score.

-Again, these URLs are arranged in order of significance.
+Again, these URLs rank in order of significance.
 Most often, organic listings are on the left side of most Google SERPs.

 Pros of Organic Listings

-There are numerous advantages for being placed in organic results:
+There are numerous advantages to ranking highly in organic results:

 - 100% Free.
 There is no expense on your end for this type of pro-bono advertising.

-- Organic listings get clicked on more frequently when compared to paid results.
+- People click on organic listings more frequently than paid results.

 - Obtain a longer-lasting rank and business from these SERP positions.